 Food & Environmental Allergy Testing

-Not everyone realizes that a number of health conditions can be initiated or aggravated by food and environmental allergies.
+Various health conditions may be affected by food and environmental allergies.
 Symptoms can range from skin conditions, gas and bloating, sinus congestion, migraines and mood changes.
-You can see why determining exactly what you may be allergic to can be a key to establishing overall health.
+Determining your allergies may an important part of establishing overall health.

 Click here for a sample profile - Alletess Foods